pdudotdev/steganography/4. SShiD/README.md

 🍀 **NOTE:** This is an ongoing **research project** for educational purposes rather than a full-fledged production-ready tool, so treat it accordingly.

+⚠️ **NOTE**: The code is currently maintained in a private repository and will be included in upcoming educational materials.
+Available upon request, in certain conditions such as technical presentation or interviews.

 ## 🚀 **Features**

 - **Covert Communication:** Transmit messages without active network connections.